 You see as much as Big Thunder in Disneyland Paris starts by rocketing down into the dark unknown, it also ends in such a way.
 Except during the last stretch there are luminescent bats on the ceiling, to a point.
 When they disappear the train hurtles even faster and seemingly out of control.
 That scared me quite a lot, and I was relieved when I saw light and we slowed down, to a stop after a little trip out by the queuing area.
-In spite of that last section, I tuned to Lucas to see he had as big a grin on his face as I did, and with Denise we all high fived and expressed our love for Big Thunder Mountain.
+In spite of that last section, I turned to see my son had as big a grin on his face as I did, and with my wife we all high fived and expressed our love for Big Thunder Mountain.

 The queues were long again so we decided to return for our Fast Pass slot that evening, rather than go straight back on.
 As much as I ended up enjoying Big Thunder Mountain, most of it anyway, I wasn’t sure I was ready to climb straight back on.
 I was absolutely thrilled that I’d both ridden and enjoyed it, and feeling very proud of myself too.
 I couldn’t wait to let everyone know what a brave boy I had been, and knew people would be shocked I’d even ridden it, let alone thrown my arms in the air with reckless abandon.